StarT3/baculabot/README.md

 Run the telegram.py it will return CHAT_ID put it in your telegram.py. delete or comment lines you have uncommented.

-### Change your bacula-dir.conf Default Job to like this:
+### Option number one - change your bacula-dir.conf Default Job to like this:

 ```
 JobDefs {